-As discussed in our dedicated Will It Fit? guide, the most common problems during delivery involve narrow door frames, awkwardly located staircases and right-angle turns inside the property.
-To assess whether that'll be an issue, look out for the minimum access width on the product description of your sofa - this should be supplied before you buy.
-This will indicate how wide the hallways and entrances need to be - an element that needs extra consideration when anything bigger than a two-seater sofa is involved.
-(Worth noting that corner sofas usually arrive, or can be split into several pieces, but the length of the item should still be assessed).
+To assess whether that'll be an issue, look out for the minimum access width on the product description of your sofa before purchasing.
+This will indicate how wide the hallways and entrances need to be - an element that needs extra consideration when anything bigger than a 2 seater sofa is involved.

-Next you need to assess the length of the item you're intending on bringing into the home.
-If there are any right-angles or obstacles that need to be negotiated, you need to ensure that the sofa can be carried on its end, vertically, and still has height clearance.
+Next, you need to assess the length of the item you're bringing into the home.
+If there’s any right angles or obstacles that need to be negotiated, ensure that the sofa can be carried on its end, vertically, while still having height clearance.

 For flat complexes, the ideal solution would be if the building has a service area.
-Failing that, assess whether your lift can fit the furniture in (both in size and weight) or measure the corridors and stairwells in the same way you could your home.
-If in any doubt, be sure to call the supplier before ordering.
+Failing that, assess whether your lift can fit the furniture (both in size and weight) or measure the corridors and stairwells in the same way you would your home.
+If in doubt, contact the store’s customer support before purchasing.

-When booking the delivery of your sofa, it's essential that you familiarise yourself with the logistics of the process.
+When booking the delivery of your sofa, it's essential that you familiarise yourself with the process.
 Find out who will be delivering the sofa, and whether they'll carry it to your door, or if there are any restrictions that might make them falter.
-(This could include only carrying the sofa for a certain distance or amount of time, and dealing with obstructions like stairs.)
-If the sofa can't be delivered to its spot, you need to recruit some strong family and friends that can help you!
+This could include only carrying the sofa for a certain distance or amount of time, and dealing with obstructions like stairs.

-Clearing the room for the delivery can help save time when your furniture does arrive.
-Ensure coats, children's toys and pets are all out of the way ahead of time to help a speedy delivery.
+Clearing the room prior to delivery will help speed up the moving process when your furniture arrives.
+Ensure coats, children's toys and pets are all out of the way ahead of time for an efficient delivery.

 Width and depth

 The depth of a sofa can vary anywhere between 75cm to over 1m (with deeper sofas understood as being more comfortable) and the length can be anything from under 2m to over 3m.
-Obviously, the more people the sofa can seat, the bigger it will be.
-Do pay attention to the sizes to ensure the sofa fits where you want to, and compare the size to other sofa product descriptions too - this can help give you an idea of how the sofa fits into the rest of the market in terms of size, as well as ensuring that it is actually around the size that you want.
+Take note of the sizes to ensure the sofa fits where you want to, and compare the size to other sofa product descriptions too - this can help give you an idea of how the sofa fits into the rest of the market in terms of size, as well as ensuring that it is actually around the size that you want.

 You should also ensure that the sofa depth is around the comfortable 40" mark.
-Many consider this is the optimum depth to allow sitting normally, or curling up with your feet under you.
+Many consider this as the optimum depth to allow sitting normally, or curling up with your feet under you.

-In the case of arm chairs, sofa beds, reclining chairs and corner sofas, it's essential that you look at the individual product descriptions for accurate sizes.
+In the case of armchairs, sofa beds, reclining chairs, and corner sofas, it's essential that you look at the individual product descriptions for accurate information.
 In cases where the item changes shape (recliners and sofa beds, for example) be sure to get measurements for the piece in both/all states.

-You might find that some sofas have an angled back or seat.
-This is to encourage ergonomic comfort, and to reduce pressure on your back.
-A seat with an angled back that positions your shoulders further back than your hips helps take some of the weight off of your upper body and back, whereas an angled seat that tips forward can help reduce the amount of tension put on your muscles when both sitting, and during the transition to standing.
+A seat with an angled back helps take some of the weight off of your upper body and back, whereas an angled seat that tips forward helps to reduce tension on your muscles when sitting and during the transition to standing.

 Materials and Upholstery

-Though of course it's important to select a sofa that fits in with the aesthetics of your home, it's arguably of more importance that you take into account the materials it's made of when you make your purchase.
+Though of course it's important to select a sofa that fits in with the aesthetics of your home, it's also crucial that you take into account the materials it's made of when you make your purchase.
 The better the materials, the longer the sofa should last you - it's as simple as that.

 Typical sofas are constructed from various kinds of timber - unless you've opted for a metal-framed sofa bed.
 Kiln-dried hardwoods like maple, pine, oak and birch are frequently cited as the sturdiest of sofa frames, and are considered to be the best for sofa-making by many manufacturers - but unsurprisingly this comes at a cost.

 Other options for frame materials include engineered woods like plywood.
-Plywood comprises a number of very thick slices of wood that have been glued together, and put under a large amount of pressure, and as this technique has developed over the years, many manufacturers now feel that high-quality plywood can be just as good as traditional kiln-dried hardwoods.
+Plywood is made by combining thick pieces of wood, and subjected to large amounts of pressure.
+As this technique has developed over the years, many manufacturers now feel that high-quality plywood can be just as good as traditional kiln-dried hardwoods.

 As with anything made from wood, always check to see if the wood used is from a sustainable source, and has been treated for insects and moisture.

 When it comes to the joinery within the sofa frame, there are a couple of things to keep an eye out for.
 Screws, glues, brackets and dowels are all signs that the frame itself has been constructed properly.
-It's not easy to see how a sofa has been constructed, so if you're in doubt, the best thing to do is to quiz the retailer on the manufacturing process.
+If you're in doubt, the best thing to do is to quiz the retailer on the manufacturing process.
 Ensure the seller can tell you what's inside the sofa, and the levels of quality control the sofa will have gone through before arriving in store.

 The first thing to examine is the stitching.
-Many styles will make use of an invisible stitch so as to give a neater finish.
-Professionals will use a sewing machine to create a strong join between the cuts of fabric, and will typically finish off with a strong slip ladder stitch.
-Ensure that any joins are straight, the fabric is close fitting to the frame (but not drawn over it too tightly) and be wary of the use of staples.
-While these can provide a strong finish, the use of staples in upholstery tends to be favored by those willing to give reupholstering a piece of furniture themselves - not the work of true professionals.
+Ensure that any joins are straight, the fabric is close fitting to the frame (but not drawn over it too tightly) and be wary if staples are used.
+While these can provide a strong finish, the use of staples in upholstery are more commonly used by people to reupholster sofas on their own.

-Fabric sofas are brilliant for those that crave a little individuality in their living space thanks to the incredibly wide amount of patterns, colours and styles you can find in many different kinds of material.
+Fabric sofas are brilliant for those that crave a little individuality in their living space thanks to the incredibly wide amount of patterns, colours and styles available in the market.

-Not only that, but the threads used, the weaves and the patterns all vary, meaning that there are many different options to select from.
-From chenille to wool or linen blends and trusty cotton, fabric sofas are definitely not a one-size-fits-all situation.
+From chenille to wool or linen blends and trusty cotton, fabric sofas are definitely not a one-size-fits-all option.
 As such, it's vital that you don't get carried away in the cosmetic elements of a sofa, and instead think about the durability of the fabric, and what you need your sofa to be able to withstand.
-Make sure it's thick, so that wear and tear has less of an effect, and try and opt for colours that will likely wash better - paler tones are less noticeable as they fade.
+Take the possibility of wear and tear into account, and opt for colours that will likely wash better - paler tones are less noticeable as they fade.

 You could also consider a microfiber upholstered sofa.
 Taking the appearance of a coloured suede, microfiber looks authentic, but makes cleaning up much easier - ideal for stylish families.

-In short, there are a vast amount of leather types that you could opt to find a sofa in, but most are easily divided into three categories: aniline leather, pigmented leather and semi-aniline leather.
+In short, there are a vast amount of leather finishes available to choose from, but most are easily divided into three categories: aniline leather, pigmented leather and semi-aniline leather.

-Aniline leather is the most natural-looking leather, but is less protected and less resistant to stains.
-It is the purest kind of leather, and you'll find that no pigments are used in the tanning process - this means you'll be able to really see the true character of the leather.
-As well as giving a more natural look, aniline leather is also hard-wearing.
+Aniline leather is the most natural-looking leather, but is more vulnerable to stains.
+It is the purest kind of leather, as no pigments are used in the tanning process - this means you'll be able to see the true character of the leather.
+As well as giving a more natural look, aniline leather is also hardwearing.
 Only the best hides are used to produce this leather, which is why this unprotected material can be costly.